LearningLocker/docs/installation.md

 ## Install options

-You can change various settings such as debug mode, default language and timezone in
+By default the `app/config/local` configuration will be used if you access Learning Locker via your localhost.
+You can change various settings such as debug mode, default language and timezone in `app/config/app.php`.

-    app/config/app.php

 ## Installation on AWS